Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

 A complete Dataloader generally includes two types of Op:

-- Data Reader: It is responsible for taking data from the file and loading it into the input flow in memory.
-Then ultimately setting the data to the output of the Op.
+- Data Reader: It is responsible for taking data from the file and loading it into the input stream in memory.
+Then setting the data to the output of the Op.
 It can be divided into Loader and Parser where Loader is responsible for reading raw data from the file system and Parser is responsible for organizing the raw data into the output of a Data Reader Op.
 - Data Preprocessor: Preprocessing the output data from the Data Reader Op.
 Common preprocessing includes image decoding, cropping, decoding and etc.

 For some simple data formats, which is no need for preprocessing, we can omit the Data Decoder and just use Data Preprocessor.